Graduate Certificate

 Common Careers

 Graduates are prepared to be educational leaders in school and community settings.
-They gain community and curricular mapping strategies that identify community-based issues and educational resources and develop partnerships supporting high context curriculum development.
-Finally, their research skills support ongoing planning, evaluation and refining of programs that reflect changes in their educational ecosystem.
+Community and curricular mapping strategies that develop partnerships and identify community-based resources and issues support high context curriculum development.
+Finally, research skills support ongoing planning, evaluation and refining of programs to reflect changes in their communities and ecosystems.

 Admission Requirements